Baby Bunny Bellies - Care Sheet

 Scientific nameTradescantia chrysophylla

-Common nameBaby Bunny Bellies
+Common nameBaby Bunny Bellies (aka Speedy Jenny)

 DifficultyBeginner

-RepottingEvery 1–2 years, or when rootbound
+RepottingEvery 1-2 years or when doubled in size

 PropagationStem cuttings in water or soil